owncloud-archive/documentation/admin_manual/configuration/files/external_storage_configuration_gui.rst

 FTP
 ---

-If you want to mount a FTP Storage, please install the app ``FTP Storage Support`` from ownCloud market.
+If you want to mount an FTP Storage, please install `the FTP Storage Support app`_ from the ownCloud market.

 .. figure:: admin_manual/images/ftp_storage_support.png
    :alt: FTP Storage Support App